emmajanedrews/base-template/_posts/2017-04-10-florida-investment-properties-are-great-buys-right-now.md

 {% include youtube.html %}

 Tax season is here, folks.
-You’ve probably already submitted your documents, but if you want to get a head start on next year, you should consider investing in a property here in Florida.&nbsp;
+You’ve probably already submitted your documents, but if you want to get a head start on next year, you should consider investing in a property here in Florida.

 Investing in real estate continues to be one of the best way to cut taxes and built wealth.
 Tax benefits from income-producing properties include the ability to recover costs, depreciation deductions, and using a 1031 exchange for deferring profits from your investments.